-More than 60% of all e-commerce sales come from online influencers today.
+More than 60% of all ecommerce sales come from online influencers today.
 And as more and more millennials spend half their days online, YouTubers and social media creators are becoming like friends to them.
 David draws a parallel explaining the relation between ‘word-of-mouth’ and ‘influencer marketing.’

 Her TED Talk contains case studies, content marketing lessons, and facts about the world of influencer marketing.
 If you are on edge about this form of content marketing, then you can gain incredible knowledge about this domain by watching her video.

 “Is there a formula to selling anything?”
 [SPOILER] — the answer is ‘novelty.’
 This statement forms the basis of Derek Thompson’s talk.
-Thompson is a senior editor at ‘The Atlantic’.
-During his time there, he talks about economics, technology, and media trends.
-He also worked with NPR to create a fascinating show called ‘Here and Now’.
+Thompson is a senior editor at The Atlantic.
+He talks about economics, technology, and media trends during his time there.
+He also worked with NPR to create a fascinating show called Here and Now.

 The above-mentioned TED and TEDx Talks and videos contain information, stories, and content marketing examples that will help you understand more about content marketing.
 However, it is also easy to go into a wormhole of information and lose track of reality.
-While you lean on encyclopedia-worthy insights from these talks, good marketing will need you to pick a handful of the tips and try them for yourself.
+While you lean on encyclopedia-worthy insights from these talks, good marketing will need you to pick a handful of the tips and try them yourself.

 Examples of TED Talks on content marketing that marketers should watch include:

-- Kevin Alloca – Why Videos Go Viral
+1. Kevin Alloca – Why Videos Go Viral

-- Steven Johnson – Where Good Ideas Come From
+2. Steven Johnson – Where Good Ideas Come From

-- Andrew Stanton: The Clues to a Great Story
+3. Andrew Stanton: The Clues to a Great Story

-- Eli Parser: ‘What Obligations do Social Media Platforms Have to the Greater Good?’
+1. Eli Parser: ‘What Obligations do Social Media Platforms Have to the Greater Good?’

-- Christiane Amanpour: ‘How to Seek Truth in the Era of Fake News’
+2. Christiane Amanpour: ‘How to Seek Truth in the Era of Fake News’

-- Adventures in Twitter Fiction – Andrew Fitzgerald
+3. Adventures in Twitter Fiction – Andrew Fitzgerald